Ultimate Hip-Hop Album Guide 2: Electric Boogaloo.

 Freddie Gibbs & Madlib - Bandana

-Though a concrete release date has yet to be provided, it has been revealed that Gibbs and Madlib's upcoming Bandana is on the way this May.
+It has been officially revealed that Gibbs and Madlib's upcoming Bandana is on the way this June, featuring Killer Mike, Pusha T, Anderson .Paak and more.
 If "Flat Tummy Tea" and "Bandana" are any indication, look for this one to be one of the year's strongest drops.

 Soulja Boy - Untitled